Indian Union Muslim League

-Indian Union Muslim League (abbreviated as the IUML or Muslim League) is a muslim political party primarily based in Kerala.
+Indian Union Muslim League (IUML), or simply the Muslim League, is a Muslim political party based in Kerala and Tamil Nadu.
 It is recognised as a State Party in Kerala by the Election Commission of India.

 After the Partition of India, the first Council of the Indian segment of the All-India Muslim League was held on 10 March 1948 at the south Indian city of Madras (now Chennai).
 The party renamed itself as the 'Indian Union Muslim League' and adopted a new constitution on 1 September 1951.

-IUML is a major member of the opposition United Democratic Front, the INC-led pre-poll state level alliance in Kerala.
-Whenever the United Democratic Front rules in Kerala, the party leaders are chosen as important Cabinet Ministers.
+IUML is a major member of United Democratic Front, the INC-led state level ruling alliance in Kerala.
+With a strong comeback to power the party shares important cabinet ministries in Keralam government.
 The party has always had a constant, albeit small, presence in the Indian Parliament.
 The party is a part of the INDIA in national level.
 The League first gained a ministry (Minister of State for External Affairs) in Indian Government in 2004.

 The party currently has five members in Parliament – E. T. Mohammed Basheer, M. P. Abdussamad Samadani and Kani K. Navas in the Lok Sabha and P. V. Abdul Wahab and Adv.
-Haris Beeran in the Rajya Sabha – and fifteen members in Kerala State Legislative Assembly.
+Haris Beeran in the Rajya Sabha – and twenty two members in Kerala State Legislative Assembly.